Emilia Kangas: Biography

-She is a member of Kuortane Kunto in Kuortane, Finland.
+Kangas is a member of Kuortane Kunto in Kuortane, Finland.
 She was a bronze medalist at the 2023 European Athletics U23 Championships in Espoo, Finland, finishing behind Alida Van Daalen of the Netherlands, and Serena Vincent of Great Britain, with a throw of 16.75 metres.

-She qualified for the final of the 2024 European Athletics Championships, placing twelfth overall in Rome, Italy.
+Kangas qualified for the final of the 2024 European Athletics Championships, placing twelfth overall in Rome, Italy.
 She won the Finnish Athletics Championships in Vaasa in June 2024.
 She subsequently won the Finnish Indoor Athletics Championships in February 2025.
 She competed for Finland the 2025 European Athletics Indoor Championships, placing twelfth overall in Appeldoorn, Netherlands, in March 2025.

-In June 2025, she became the first Finnish woman to shot put over 18 metres since 1997, when she set a mark of 18.20 metres in Kuortane.
+In June 2025, Kangas became the first Finnish woman to shot put over 18 metres since 1997, when she set a mark of 18.20 metres in Kuortane.
 In August 2025, she retained her national title at the Finnish Championships in Espoo.
 Later that month, she set a new personal best of 18.41 metres whilst competing in Belgrade to move to third on the Finnish all-time list.
 She competed at the 2025 World Athletics Championships in Tokyo, Japan, throwing 18.07 metres.